DanDanWangEcon/DanDanWangEcon.github.io/_pages/research.md

   Submitted

 - **The Nexus between ESG Performance and Labor Investment Efficiency in China: A Nonlinear Approach**
-  _with Ken C.Y.
-Ho, Da Yang, Zhao Yang_
+  _with Ken C. Ho, Da Yang, Zhao Yang_
   Submitted, 2024

 - **A Small-sigma Approximation for LIML and FLIML to Estimation Bias in the Dynamic Simultaneous Equation Model**